mongodb/motor/doc/tutorial-tornado.rst

   replaced 1 document
   document is now {'_id': ObjectId('...'), 'key': 'value'}

-You can see that :meth:`update` replaced everything in the old document except its ``_id`` with the new document.
+You can see that :meth:`replace_one` replaced everything in the old document except its ``_id`` with the new document.

-Use MongoDB's modifier operators to update part of a document and leave the rest intact.
+Use `MotorCollection.update_one` with MongoDB's modifier operators to update part of a document and leave the rest intact.
 We'll find the document whose "i" is 51 and use the ``$set`` operator to set "key" to "value":